 Given these and the millions of other successful telehealth encounters that have occurred since COVID-19 first hit - and in the years prior - the AHA strongly urges Congress to consider the elimination of the 1834(m) geographic and originating site restrictions, which would allow all patients to receive telehealth services in their homes, residential facilities and other locations.
+The AHA has supported the Telehealth Modernization Act (S.368/H.R.
+1332), which would accomplish this goal, along with other helpful changes that would improve access for patients.
+The AHA also appreciates the Protecting Access to Post-COVID-19 Telehealth Act of 2021 (H.R.
+366), which would address geographic and originating site restrictions, and we look forward to working with the Committee on this issue going forward.
 Without this change, much of the progress that has been made over the past months to significantly increase patient access to care will disappear, since the status quo limits telehealth to rural areas of the country and requires patients to be at certain types of facilities to receive care.
 The PHE clearly demonstrated the need for access to telehealth in non-rural areas including in the safety of patients' homes, and the importance of being able to reach patients who are completely removed from the health care system, such as homeless individuals in shelters.